zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 Extract `ethminer.exe` and the `kernels` folder into `C:\Ethminer`.
 You could also choose another location, just make sure to edit the corresponding lines in the batchfile.

-Ethminer can also be added to [environment varibales](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them), so that you can run it from anywhere in a terminal.
+(Optional) Ethminer can also be added to [environment varibales](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them), so that you can run it from anywhere in a terminal.

 ### MSI Afterburner